 Clients and servers that support media security (see Sect.
-8.15) must support key management for SRTP in accordance with "Siemens Security and Payload Encryption" specifications (that can be supplied upon request) using either MIKEY (RFC 3830) or SDES (RFC 4568).
-Specifications can be provided upon request.

-If MIKEY is supported, it must be done using unprotected key distribution (referred to in Siemens specifications as MIKEY option 0) and using Key Management Extensions to SDP (RFC 4567) for transporting MIKEY initiator and responder messages in SDP offers and answers respectively.
+8.15) must support key management for SRTP in accordance with Siemens Security and Payload Encryption specifications (that can be supplied upon request) using MIKEY [RFC 3830] with unprotected key distribution (referred to in Siemens specifications as MIKEY option 0) and using Key Management Extensions to SDP [RFC 4567] for transporting MIKEY initiator and responder messages in SDP offers and answers respectively.
 In the case of a server that does not handle media, this requirement applies only to the extent of not hindering key management between UAs that do handle media.